nabhiraj/Home_Chef/README.md

 Additionally, define the following environment variables:

 PATH_TO_REDIRECT_HTML: Path to the HTML file inside the GitHub repo for the GitHub Pages.
 PATH_TO_HTML_PROJECT: Path to the internal GitHub repo for the GitHub Pages.
 PATH_TO_CONFIG: Path to the config file named _config.yml, located directly inside PATH_TO_HTML_PROJECT.
 TARGET_BRANCH: The branch to use for the GitHub Pages.

 Example:

-plaintext

     PATH_TO_REDIRECT_HTML = './linkDirs/wolf_links/index.html'
     PATH_TO_CONFIG = './linkDirs/wolf_links/_config.yml'